-Weeping Hemlock (tree form) is an evergreen tree with a strong central leader and a rounded form and gracefully weeping branches.
+Weeping Hemlock is a multi-stemmed evergreen shrub with a rounded form and gracefully weeping branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

-This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;